ovankerm/CECI_Hackathon/README.md

 ## Android phone controllers version:
 ### Control of the cars:
 Both players :
- - slide the right button up to accelerate
+ - Push the right button up to accelerate
- - slide the right button down to slow down
  - Incline the phone right/left to turn right/left
  - Open your mouth wide to jump

 ## Keyboard controller version:
 ### Control of the cars:
 By default player :
- - slide the right button up on the phone to accelerate
+ - Up key to accelerate
  - Left/Right to turn
  - Down to slow down
  - Open your mouth wide to jump
 Second (optioanl) player :
- - Up key to accelerate
+ - Z key to accelerate
- - Left/Right to turn
+ - Q/D key to turn
- - Down to slow down
+ - S key to slow down
  - Open your mouth wide to jump

 ## Both versions use the same menu: